top of page

 Closing remarks

-Dr Malcolm Mulholland, Chair Patient Voice Aotearoa
+Dr Malcolm Mulholland, MNZM Chair Patient Voice Aotearoa

 Todd Krieble, Chair Medicines New Zealand